 The two began dating, and as Rule explained, Kloepfer “fell in love with him" — and maybe he fell in love with her money.
 She often loaned him cash to help with his schooling.

-In the new Netflix docu-series Michaud described Kloepfer as Bundy’s “main squeeze.”
+In the Netflix docuseries, “Conversations with A Killer: The Ted Bundy Tapes,” that included never before heard death row interviews with Bundy by journalists Stephen Michaud and Hugh Aynesworth, Michaud described Kloepfer as Bundy’s “main squeeze.”
 He said they almost got married.

 “Almost from the start, she wanted to marry him but understood when he told her that would have to be a long time in the future,” Rule wrote.
 “He had much to accomplish first.’

 “I loved her so much,” Bundy said, according to the newly released tapes.
 “It was destabilizing.”